julieanneco/Scope3_Emissions/README.md

   <li><b>Prediction with Machine Learning:</b> Analyzing variables for correlation and using analyzed features to build preliminary machine learning models.</li>
 </ol>

-This project utilizes both Tableau and Python.
-The ipynb files are uploaded to this repository and links to Tableau are provided where relevant.<br />

 * * *